 Every body can do yoga.
 Ev-e-ry-bawd-y.
 We don't do yoga because we are flexible, we do yoga because we are tight!
 Because we are stressed.
 Because it makes us feel better.

-At Mountain Yoga we get new students off to a sweet start, so they can start feeling better right away.
+At Mountain Yoga we pride ourselves in getting new students off to a sweet start, so they can start feeling better right away.
 Purchase our New Student Special — $30 for three classes for 3 weeks — and let's get started!

 Here are a few tips to getting started:

 1. Start with acceptance.

 Wherever you are, that's where you begin.
 It's all progress from here.

 Tune out the internal dialogue that says "I should be able to touch my toes.", "how come everyone else can do this but me?," "I used to be able to do that when I was in college..."
 It's all white noise getting in the way of what's possible.

 3. Set a personal intention.

 Extreme flexibility or contorting yourself into fancy shapes doesn't bring you happiness unless you're auditioning for Cirque du Soleil.
 What brought YOU to yoga?
 Get specific.
 Let that be your guide, your inspiration.

 4. Befriend your body